 Elvis was a huge fan of toys, in addition to his elaborate collection of cars and guns.
 Elvis Presley owned five planes, two of which are on display at Graceland.

 In 1975, Elvis purchased a Convair 880 jet for $250,000 and named it Lisa Marie after his daughter.
 The plane’s exterior has the famous TCB – “taking care of business in a flash” – logo on the tail.
 He then spent $800,000 customizing the plane.
 Not an ordinary remodel by anyone’s standards!
-The Liza Marie jet has two half-baths, a lounge area, a conference room, a sitting room, and a master bedroom.
+The Lisa Marie jet has two half-baths, a lounge area, a conference room, a sitting room, and a master bedroom.
 Today, the decoration is questionable, but for the ’70s, it is a fit – more greens and gold.

 The Lisa Marie went on display at Graceland in 1984.